alisqi/TwigQI/README.md

 macro arguments always being optional), `E_USER_WARNING` is used.

 ## Challenges and limitations
-While implementing the first inspections, the authors ran into some limitations in the Twig extension design.
+While implementing the first inspections, I ran into some limitations in the Twig extension design.

 One seemingly simple is that there was no way to distinguish whether a `macro` argument has an explicit `null` default or an implicit one. `ExpressionParser->parseArguments()` (line 628) created identical ASTs for both.